-Learn to work with text strings and customize page settings to improve the delivery of your Userpilot experience.
+Learn to work with text strings and customize page settings to improve the delivery of your Userpilot flow.

-How can I reset an experience for a specific user?
+How can I reset a flow for a specific user?

-Reset a previously viewed experience for a certain user by calling userpilot.reset() from the console then doing a hard refresh.
+Reset a previously viewed flow for a certain user by calling userpilot.reset() from the console then doing a hard refresh.

-You can find more info in the article Reset Experiences Seen For a User in the Userpilot help docs.
+You can find more info in the article Reset Flows Seen For a User in the Userpilot help docs.

 Does Userpilot support wildcard characters?

 Yes, you can include wildcard attributes for URLs and domains.

 To trigger a flow on the page Company.com/X/Y/:

 - Go to the Settings page for a flow.

 - Go to the PAGE heading and select Specific page.